prebid/prebid.github.io/dev-docs/adunit-reference.md

 {% endhighlight %}

 Notes:
-- Only contextual data is supported on the AdUnit -- user-related data goes in the global first party data.
+- Only contextual data is supported on the AdUnit; user-related data goes in the [global first party data](/dev-docs/publisher-api-reference.html#setConfig-fpd).
-- The [Prebid Ad Slot](/features/pbAdSlot.html) is a special type of first party data that may help some publishers in analytics and reporting.
+- For additional help with analytics and reporting you can use the [Prebid Ad Slot](/features/pbAdSlot.html), a special type of first party data.

 ## Related Topics